Setting Up Preview Deployments for GitHub Pull Requests

 The Three-Layer Stack

 1. GitHub Actions Workflow The workflow triggers on PR events (open, update, close) and orchestrates the entire deployment pipeline.
-It builds Docker images, pushes them to a registry, and triggers deployment scripts via SSH.
+It builds Docker images, pushes them to the DigitalOcean Container Registry, and triggers deployment scripts via SSH.
+Once deployed, it posts a comment on the PR with the preview URLs so reviewers can click straight through.

 2. Containerized Application Each PR runs in its own Docker container with defined resource limits.
-This ensures isolation between previews and prevents resource exhaustion from runaway processes.
+In my case each container is a multi-service setup: Supervisor manages Nginx, Gunicorn (3 workers, 2 threads), and Memcached inside a single container.
+This mirrors the production stack so the preview is a faithful replica.
+Resource limits ensure isolation and prevent exhaustion from runaway processes.

-3. Reverse Proxy with SSL A reverse proxy (Traefik, Nginx, or Caddy) handles routing requests to the correct container based on subdomain, while automatically managing SSL certificates via Let’s Encrypt.
+3. Reverse Proxy with SSL A reverse proxy handles routing requests to the correct container based on subdomain, while automatically managing SSL certificates via Let’s Encrypt.
+I use Traefik for this because of its excellent Docker integration.
+In my setup each container gets 3 Traefik routers — one for each domain the app serves (keepthescore.com, leaderboarded.com, and scorejudge.com) — so reviewers can test all branded entry points.

 Implementation Steps